sourcegraph/sourcegraph-public-snapshot/client/web-sveltekit/README.md

 because it also validates imported modules from other packages, and we are not explicitly marking type-only imports with `type` in other parts of the code base (which is required by this package).

-## Production build

-It's not possible yet to create a production build of the application.
-Some form of server side rendering is happening during the production build and that's incompatible with how many of our existing modules are structured or how certain dependencies are imported.